Me1rem/Pixar-challenge-dashboard/README.md

 ## Key Insights
 AWARDS AND RECOGNITION
-1. The film with the highest nomination is WALL-E
+The film with the highest nomination is WALL-E

-2. The film that won the most awards are Coco,Up,Toy Story 3,Soul,The Incredibles.
+The film that won the most awards are Coco,Up,Toy Story 3,Soul,The Incredibles.

-3. Only Toy story 1 won with special achievement
+Only Toy story 1 won with special achievement

-4.There are more films rating  with parental guidance compared General
+There are more films rating  with parental guidance compared General

-5. Movies having run time of 70+ are called feature films and pixar film data has all of it's films as feature films
+Movies having run time of 70+ are called feature films and pixar film data has all of it's films as feature films

 REVENUE AND EARNINGS

-1.Inside out 2 is the highest grossing profit performance film
+Inside out 2 is the highest grossing profit performance film

-2. Turning red is the lowest performance profit performing film
+Turning red is the lowest performance profit performing film

-3.Using this ROI category,where:
+Using this ROI category,where:

 Less than 0%-Flop